smile4yourself/mkdocs_testing/docs/index.md

 ## Purpose: to figure out how to create a documentation website with mkdocs

 For full documentation visit [mkdocs.org](https://www.mkdocs.org).

-## Folder layout for Creating Website
+## Folder layout for Creating a Website is here
 ```
 /main
     docs/